 In 2020, the Florida Legislature passed Senate Bill 712, also known as the Clean Waterways Act, now Chapter 2020-150, Laws of Florida.
 This legislation passed with unanimous, bipartisan support and carries a wide range of water-quality protection provisions aimed at minimizing the impact of known sources of nutrient pollution and strengthening regulatory requirements.
 Stormwater-related pollution represents one of the largest potential contributors of nutrients throughout the state.
 The Clean Waterways Act directed the Florida Department of Environmental Protection and Florida's water management districts (WMDs) to update stormwater design and operation regulations under Part IV, Chapter 373, Florida Statutes (F.S.), using the latest scientific information.

 Public input is an important and valued part of all Florida rule development activities.
 The formation of a Technical Advisory Committee (TAC) provides the department and WMDs with an additional way to seek and receive public input and provide recommendations during the rule development process.
-This TAC is focused on the stormwater rulemaking direction in the Clean Waterways Act, specifically Section 5, Chapter 2020-150, Laws of Florida, which amends the statewide environmental resource permitting rules in section 373.4131, F.S.
+This TAC is focused on the stormwater rulemaking direction in the Clean Waterways Act, specifically Section 5, Chapter 2020-150, Laws of Florida, which amends the statewide environmental resource permitting (ERP) rules in section 373.4131, F.S.

-The mission of the Clean Waterways Act Stormwater Rulemaking Technical Advisory Committee shall be to provide a forum for identifying and constructively outlining recommendations to the department and water management districts for strengthening the stormwater design and operation regulations implemented under Part IV, Chapter 373, F.S., including updates to the Environmental Resource Permit Applicant’s Handbook, based on the most recent scientific information available and the additional directions provided by Section 5, Chapter 2020-150, Laws of Florida.
+The mission of the Clean Waterways Act Stormwater Rulemaking TAC is to provide a forum for identifying and constructively outlining recommendations to the department and WMDs for strengthening the stormwater design and operation regulations implemented under Part IV, Chapter 373, F.S., including updates to the Environmental Resource Permit Applicant’s Handbook, based on the most recent scientific information available and the additional directions provided by Section 5, Chapter 2020-150, Laws of Florida.

 The goal of this TAC is to develop and provide consensus stormwater rulemaking recommendations for DEP and WMDs through public discussion and constructive deliberation.
 The initial charge questions for the TAC, when convened, are proposed below:

-What are the options for identifying stormwater design criteria and best management practices effective in increasing the removal of nutrients from stormwater discharges, in the state?
+What are the options for identifying stormwater design criteria and best management practices that are effective in increasing the removal of nutrients from stormwater discharges, in the state?

-What measures are recommended for consistent application of the net improvement performance standard to ensure significant reductions of any pollutant loadings to a waterbody thought to be impaired by stormwater discharges?
+What measures are recommended for consistent application of the net improvement performance standard to ensure reductions of pollutant loadings to a waterbody determined to be impaired by stormwater discharges?

 What changes are recommended for improving existing stormwater operation regulations to ensure water resources are protected under the rulemaking directed under the Clean Waterways Act?